housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 Getting Started
 ==================
-Once you have the required [Node and NPM versions](https://github.com/angular/angular-cli#prerequisites), you can install the CLI.
+Once you have the required [Node and NPM versions](https://github.com/angular/angular-cli#prerequisites), you can install the CLI through your terminal.

 {% highlight bash %}
 npm install -g angular-cli